loftyshaky/advanced-extension-reloader/README.md

 📄 Reload the current tab or all open tabs after your extensions are reloaded (useful for content scripts).

-♻️ **Advanced Extension Reloader** will also reopen any tabs that were closed during the reloading process, such as your extension's options page.
+♻️ Advanced Extension Reloader will also reopen the popup and any tabs that were closed during the reload process, including your extension's options page.

 Below is a detailed guide on how to use **Advanced Extension Reloader** and its supplementary packages.